txdev/nuage_shim/doc/gluon_api_spec.rst

 =======================

 Gluon supports the processing of a specification document to define an object-oriented API.
-The Gluon API specification uses YAML syntax to define the structure and relationships of the objects that are manipulated by the API.
+The gluon API specification uses YAML syntax to define the structure and relationships of the objects that are manipulated by the API.
 This specification also includes metadata definitions that can be used for the automatic generation of human readable API documentation.